IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ROADMs.

-The OTN Topology Model also reports the CBR client LTPs that terminates the cross-layer links: once CBR client LTP is reported for each CBR or multi-function client interface on the optical NEs (see sections 4.4 and 5.1 of {{?I-D.ietf-ccamp-transport-nbi-app-statement}} for the description of multi-function client interfaces).
+The OTN Topology Model also reports the CBR client LTPs that terminates the cross-technology Ethernet links: once CBR client LTP is reported for each CBR or multi-function client interface on the optical nodes (see sections 4.4 and 5.1 of {{?I-D.ietf-ccamp-transport-nbi-app-statement}} for the description of multi-function client interfaces).

-The Ethernet Topology Model reports the Ethernet client LTPs that terminate the cross-layer links: one Ethernet client LTP is reported for each Ethernet or multi-function client interface on the optical NEs.
+The Ethernet Topology Model reports the Ethernet client LTPs that terminate the cross-technology Ethernet links: one Ethernet client LTP is reported for each Ethernet or multi-function client interface on the optical nodes.

 The optical transponders and, optionally, the OTN access cards, are abstracted at MPI by the O-PNC as Trail Termination Points (TTPs),